Below are some reputable suicide prevention programs that are available for schools:

-Reconnecting Youth is a program developed for 14-18 years old students who have shown signs of high drug usage, depression, anger, and suicidal behavior.
-The goal of the program is to reduce these sings in the students.
+Reconnecting Youth is a program developed for 14-18 year-old students who have shown signs of high drug usage, depression, anger or suicidal behavior.
+The goal of the program is to reduce these signs in the students.
 There are 75 lessons in the program and can be taught by a professionally trained teacher/facilitator.
 After finishing the program, students develop skills to deal with high-risk behaviors.

 CAST is a school-based small group counseling program for at-risk youth.
 The program consists of twelve, 55 minutes of sessions.
 These sessions are delivered by trained teachers, social works and others with similar experiences.

-Active Minds is a national organization working to change the dialogue about mental health, especially among the youth.
+A national organization working to change the dialogue about mental health, especially among youth.